Audrum/multinstall/README.md

 ![Run with PowerShell](./Assets/SCR-20220620-2uy.jpg)

-If [Winget](https://github.com/microsoft/winget-cli) is not installed, then will install it.
+If [Winget](https://github.com/microsoft/winget-cli) is not installed, the installation will start.
 Just follow the installation steps.

 ![Update AppInstaller](./Assets/SCR-20220620-46a.jpg)